 Step 5 is Signing the contract of sale of real estate WA: The next step in the legal process of selling a property in WA is for you to sign the O and A. Once the document is signed by you and the buyer is notified that you have accepted, it becomes a binding contract of sale.
 Any changes or counter-offers can be made on the O and A and initialled.
 A copy must be given to the buyer and vendor.

-In real estate WA, there is no cooling off period for the buyer or seller so you can go ahead and mark it as sold on the websites.
+In real estate WA, there is no cooling-off period for the buyer or seller so you can go ahead and mark it as sold on your marketing.

 Step 7 is Settlement: On signing the contract, you and the buyer will agree to a settlement date.
 Settlement is commonly 30 to 60 days after exchange.
 At settlement the buyer 'settles' their purchase by paying the purchase price, less their deposit.
 If you're using a solicitor, they may meet with the buyer’s solicitor to ensure they have everything needed for the sale to proceed.

-With those steps out of the way it’s time to put your feet up and congratulate yourself on a job well done – you’ve just successfully sold your house without an agent.
+With those steps out of the way it’s time to put your feet up and congratulate yourself on a job well done – you’ve just successfully sold your house without an agent, and potentially saved yourself on some commission in the process.

 Sell Real Estate WA via Auction